 Location Vacant since Site information Clumber Street At least 2000 - in use as a Local Plan Status Optional land use area (MTC11) private car park Sequential Test Status In centre Application Information No current application / permission Area of Site 0.1ha Area dev'd at 31/03 N/A Other Information Has had two refusals for use as a late night bar.
-Former Courtaulds Factory, Belvedere Street (Stockwell 2004 - now used as a car park Local Plan Status Not allocated for development Gate South) Sequential Test Status Edge of centre Also see current permissions table.
-Application Information Various outline planning permissions granted for a mixed use scheme including maximum 3,970 sq m gross of A1 retail floor space sq. m (2004/0331/WT, 2005/0786/WT and 2007/0630/ST).
-The time limit for implementation was extended by application ref 2010/0132/ST, and again by application 2012/0462/ST. Area of Site 1.429ha (Total area covered by the applications) Area dev'd at 31/03 N/A Other Information Interim Planning Guidance (IPG) has been prepared for the site.
+Former Courtaulds Factory, Local Plan Status Not allocated for development Belvedere Street (Stockwell Gate South) Sequential Test Status Edge of centre Also see current permissions able.
+Application Information Various outline planning permissions granted for a mixed use scheme not exceeding 11,500 sq. m (2004/0331/WT, 2005/0786/WT and 2007/0630/ST).
+The time limit for implementation was extended by application ref 2010/0132/ST, and again by application 2012/0462/ST. New applications were received in 2015 (2015/0273/ST) and again in 2018 (2018/0321/OUT).
+Area of Site 1.429ha (Total area covered by the applications) Area dev'd at 31/03 N/A Other Information Interim Planning Guidance (IPG) has been prepared for the site.
 This provides transitional guidance until the Local Plan is completed.
 The IPG is a material consideration in the determination of any planning applications for the site.
 Old Town Hall Block 2009 - now used as a car park Local Plan Status Part of the site (the former Indoor Market) is an optional land use area (MTC10) Sequential Test Status In centre Application Information Lapsed planning application 2006/0196/ST for mixed use scheme.
-Area of Site 0.13 Ha (stated on planning application) Area dev'd at 31/03 N/A
+Planning permission was granted for renovation works to the Old Town Hall building and change of use to retail 2017/0754/FUL Area of Site 0.13 Ha (stated on planning application) Area dev'd at 31/03 2017 permission has been implemented and work is underway.